Aayush9029/DWYW/README.md

-# DWYW
+# DWYW (Do what you want license)
 A new custom license.

 [Here's the full license](https://github.com/Aayush9029/DWYW/blob/main/LICENSE)